ChrisHerrera90/Threathunt-Bruteforce/README.md

 ![image](https://github.com/user-attachments/assets/10958483-cca1-4103-a29a-f41e736d111c)

+## 🕵🏽 Threat Hunt Scenario:
-**Threat Hunt Scenario:** Management has reported a large increase in failed login attempts across the enterprise environment.
+Management has reported a large increase in failed login attempts across the enterprise environment.
 Logs have shown many virtual endpoints demonstrating this unusual behavior.
 The goal of this threat hunt is to investigate the existence of potential brute force attacks and to determine if there were any successful login attempts from malicious actors that need to be remediated.

-## Threat Hunt Hypothesis
+## 🤔 Threat Hunt Hypothesis
 **Hypothesis:** Adversaries are conducting brute force attacks against internet-facing Azure virtual assets in order to gain unauthorized access without triggering account lockouts.

 **Basis:**